fleetdm/fleet/handbook/quality/README.md

 ### Release testing
 When a release is in testing, QA should use the the Slack channel #help-release-bugs to keep everyone aware of issues found.
 All bugs found should be reported in the channel after creating the bug first.

 In the #help-release-bugs channel, product may decide whether the bug is a release blocker.
-When a release blocking bug is found, the product is responsible for communicating the delay to company stakeholders.
+When a release blocking bug is found, product is responsible for communicating the delay to company stakeholders.

 Release blockers include:
 1. Critical bugs (defined below)